The technical term for period pain is dysmenorrhoea. It derives from an ancient Greek expression which literally means ‘difficult monthly flow’.

 Research has shown that period pain symptoms can be eased by modifying lifestyle.
 So try the following:

-- First and foremost, stop or cut down smoking.
-Smoking is thought to increase the incidence of period pain by reducing the supply of oxygen to the pelvic area.
+- Smoking is thought to increase the incidence of period pain by reducing the supply of oxygen to the pelvic area.

 - Reduce your alcohol consumption.